keaganfrr-03/online_bakery_marketplace_v2/README.md

 6. Install dependencies: pip install -r requirements.txt
 7. Copy the config file: cp .env.example .env
 8. Edit .env and update your local settings: with MYSQl DB username, password and the Django secret key
-9. To reveal the Django secret key type: python manage.py shell and then: from decouple import config print(config("SECRET_KEY"))
-10. Make migrations: python manage.py makemigrations
+9. Make migrations: python manage.py makemigrations
-11. Run the migrations: python manage.py migrate
+10. Run the migrations: python manage.py migrate
-12. Create local admin user: python manage.py createsuperuser
+11. Create local admin user: python manage.py createsuperuser
-13. Start the app server: python manage.py runserver
+12. Start the app server: python manage.py runserver
-14. Enter admin name, password  and email
+13. Enter admin name, password  and email
-15. Register for a demo account on https://dashboard.stripe.com/
+14. Register for a demo account on https://dashboard.stripe.com/
-16. Open Developers--> API keys --> copy and paste into the .env file the Publishable key and Secret key
+15. Open Developers--> API keys --> copy and paste into the .env file the Publishable key and Secret key

 Main app page will be accessed in browser on http://localhost:8000 Django/system dashboard is accessed on http://localhost:8000/admin